6 Best Costco Wines [Top Recommendations for 2022]

 This 100% Tannat tipple hails from Garzon in Uruguay.
 While you might not immediately think of Uruguay as a home of top wine vintages, this is actually one of the best red wines at Costco thanks to the fact that it has been aged for 6-12 months in a French oak barrel and cask.

-Although this brand usually comes in at around $20 elsewhere, at Costco, you can find it on sale for only $12, which is almost half price – amazing value for money!
+Although this bottle usually comes in at around $20 elsewhere, at Costco, you can find it on sale for only $12, which is almost half price – amazing value for money!

 This quality wine is made with grapes that have been grown on the winery’s own estate and which have been sorted and harvested by hand.